-The Oregon Cancer Foundation (OCF) recently received a $10,000 tier-one grant from the Knight Cancer Institute to help identify and address the needs of caregivers in Lane County.
+The Oregon Cancer Foundation (OCF) recently received a $10,000 tier-one grant from the OHSU Knight Cancer Institute Community Partnership Program to help identify and address the needs of caregivers in Lane County.

 The reality is that cancer affects more than the person diagnosed with the disease, says Oregon Cancer Foundation Executive Director Amy Johnston.
 Caring for a family member or friend with cancer can be a stressful and overwhelming experience.
 Unfortunately, there is a shortage of support and educational resources available to caregivers in our community.